Christmas is the time of giving and this year in particular, giving back and helping others is more important than ever.

-Spare a few hours to volunteer in the lead-up to Christmas or donate a new toy or book for children in need.
+Spare a few hours to volunteer in the lead-up to Christmas or get involved in the awesome toy and book appeal.

 Become an Angel for a Day at this city charity dedicated to helping people experiencing homelessness rebuild their lives.
 When you become an ‘Angel’, you will be invited into the kitchen at Hutt St Centre to help prepare and serve the meals you’ve provided, enabling you to feel the impact your donation has, and to understand the significance of a hot meal and a friendly face for people facing homelessness.